Volue-Public/energy-smp-docs/docs/scada-integration/scadaex/scadaex-installation-and-configuration-guide.md

 ### Configure logging to the Windows Event Log

-ScadaEx supports logging to Windows Event Log as an alternative to logging to the console window, and as an addition to logging to Powel Activity Log (PAL).
+ScadaEx supports logging to Windows Event Log as an alternative to logging to the console window, and as an addition to logging to Volue Activity Log (PAL).
 There are many advantages by using the Windows Event Log:

 - Speed.
 Logging to the console window is slow, high debug level may lead to high CPU usage.
 - Persistency.
 The information logged to the Windows Event Log is stored to a log file, managed by the Windows Event Logging subsystem.
 With console logging the information is mostly lost the moment the application is stopped.